 Again, these emails are an easy way to boost sales, especially if your customers aren’t purchasing as much as they used to.

 You can learn how to set up win-back emails in SmartrMail in our guide here.

 These automations are not just beneficial because they help you communicate with customers and keep sales coming, but because they also reduce your workload.

-But while it might be tempting to quickly set up these automations and leave it at that, it’s also important not to completely neglect your broader email strategy.
+But while it might be tempting to quickly set up this automation and leave it at that, it’s also important not to completely neglect your broader email strategy.

-Not everyone on your email list will be receiving these automations, only those who met certain criteria.
+Not everyone on your email list will be receiving these automations, only those who meet certain criteria.
 That means they’re plenty of customers on your list that’ll be wanting to hear from you.

 During times of uncertainty, it’s important to communicate with customers clearly to keep them informed.
 And while you can certainly post updates on your social media, email represents a much more personal, one-to-one channel.

 So keep sending newsletters and keeping your customers informed.